ibm-cloud-architecture/refarch-kc-container-ms/docs/springboot/README.md

     }
 ```

-The ContainerEntity is a class with JPA annotations, used to control the mapping object to table.
+The ContainerEntity is a class with JPA annotations, used to control the object to table mapping.
 Below is a [simple entity definition](https://github.com/ibm-cloud-architecture/refarch-kc-container-ms/blob/14cc515787a7aeeebf38c703473ab32622c56b93/SpringContainerMS/src/main/java/ibm/labs/kc/containermgr/model/ContainerEntity.java#L21-L47):

 ```java
 @Entity